nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </div>

+#### Figure attributes

+The figure element can be used in other instances than in relation to images: both tables with table descriptions and text boxes with captions are both required to be placed in a ``<figure>`` tag.
+The following attributes can be required or requested by the ordering agencies to be included in a figure tag:
+- class="image"
+- class="table"
+- class="other"

 #### Text Extraction from Images

 When images contain text that is integral to the image itself, i.e. not a caption or similar, this text is required to be extracted as accessible text.
 This text must be placed in a placeholder element, either within the [^figure^] element of the image or directly after it.
 The placeholder elements can be: